Shona people: Religious affiliation of Shona peoples

-Mutupo Identity Emblems
+Mitupo identity emblems

-In Zimbabwe the Mutupo (plural Mitupo) (wrongly called totems by colonial missionaries and anthropologists) are a system of identifying clans and sub-clans, which are named after and signified by emblems, commonly indigenous animals.
-Mitupo have been used by the Shona people since their culture developed.
+In Zimbabwe, the Mitupo (translated as totems by colonial missionaries and anthropologists, a term which neglects the organizational system) is a system of identifying clans and sub-clans, which are named after and signified by emblems, commonly Indigenous animals or animal body parts.
+Mitupo (the plural of Mutupo singular) has been used by the Shona people since the Shona culture developed.
 They have provided a function in avoiding incest, and also build solidarity and identity.
-It could be compared to heraldry in European culture.
-There are more than 25 mitupo in Zimbabwe.
-In marriage, mitupo help create a strong identity for children but it serves another function of ensuring that people marry someone they know.
-In Shona this is explained by the proverb rooranai vematongo which means 'marry or have a relationship with someone that you know'.
+They could be compared to heraldry in European culture.
+There are more than 25 Mitupo in Zimbabwe.
+In marriage, Mitupo helps create a strong identity for children but it serves another function of ensuring that people marry someone they know.
+In Shona, this is explained by the proverb Rooranai Vematongo which means 'marry or have a relationship with someone that you know'.
 However, as a result of colonisation, urban areas and migration resulted in people mixing and others having relationships of convenience with people they do not know.
 This results in unwanted pregnancies and also unwanted babies some of whom are dumped or abandoned.
-This may end up with children without mutupo.
+This may end up with children without Mutupo.
 This phenomenon has resulted in numerous challenges for communities but also for the children who lack part of their identity.
-It is, however, possible for a child to be adopted and receive mutupo.
+It is, however, possible for a child to be adopted and receive a mutupo.

+Genetics and Haplogroup

+The Shona people, like many other Bantu-speaking groups in southern and central Africa, do not exhibit evidence of Eurasian DNA.
+Genetic analyses of ancient remains from regions such as Zimbabwe have not identified archaic Eurasian DNA markers.
+These findings challenge earlier theories that underestimated the capabilities of African communities.

+For instance, a study analyzing mitochondrial DNA (mtDNA) variability in Bantu-speaking populations, including the Shona from Zimbabwe, found no significant Eurasian genetic influence.
+This research supports the understanding that the Shona's genetic heritage is primarily of sub-Saharan African origin.

+Additionally, research into the genetic diversity among African populations has revealed greater genetic variation within African groups than between Africans and Eurasians, further emphasizing the deep and diverse genetic history of African populations.